WilliamFreedman/Py-n/README.md

 So far, we have completed the scanner and the parser, with a functioning AST pretty printer.

+The preprocessor works to manage macros and insert INDENT/DEDENT tokens, but there is a bug with how those tokens interact with newlines in our grammar which we need to look into.
+We think this is due to the order in which newline and DEDENT tokens are added, but we need to spend more time on it to be sure.

 We also have included a few test files that demonstrate important features of our language.

+Instructions for use: Move the test file to src/preprocessing/input_file.
+In the root directory, compile and run main.ml with the name of the test file as a command line argument.